hivemq/hivemq-testcontainer/readme.md

         new HiveMQTestContainerExtension("hivemq/hivemq4", "latest")
             .withHiveMQConfig(new File("src/test/resources/config.xml"));

+## Load an extension from a gradle project

+You can package and load an extension from a gradle project, by providing the location of the `build.gradle` file and the `project.name` and `project.version`:

+### JUnit 4

+    @Rule
+    public final @NotNull HiveMQTestContainerRule rule =
+        new HiveMQTestContainerRule()
+            .withExtension(new GradleHiveMQExtensionSupplier("path/to/extension/pom.xml",
+                "project name", "project version").get());

+### JUnit 5

+    @RegisterExtension
+    public final @NotNull HiveMQTestContainerExtension extension =
+        new HiveMQTestContainerExtension()
+            .withExtension(new GradleHiveMQExtensionSupplier("path/to/extension/pom.xml
+                "project name", "project version").get());

+If your current project is the HiveMQ Extension you want to load into the HiveMQ Testcontainer, you can simply use:

+    GradleHiveMQExtensionSupplier.direct("project name", "project version")

 ## Load an extension from a maven project

 You can package and load an extension from a maven project.